JavinSol/JavinSol.github.io/projects/pokeroll.md

 summary: "A small discord bot I built for a pokemon tabletop campaign. "
 ---

-Pokeroll is a discord bot created to help users playing the tabletop game [PokeRole](https://www.pokeroleproject.com/).
-It is both a dice roller, and a way for users to search for a specific move that they are looking for.
+This project is a simple discord bot created to help me and my friends for a tabletop game [PokeRole](https://www.pokeroleproject.com/).
+I created a simple dice roller for us to have, as well as an index for moves.
+When someone wants to find a move for a pokemon, all they have to do is type the bots command + the move and the bot sends an image of the move in the book.
+This was done in Java using [JDA](https://github.com/discord-jda/JDA).

-This was a solo project that I did to both help test my skills and to make something for my friends.
-It mainly helped in practicing the basics, as well as understanding and using the discord library in order to receive and upload messages to and from the bot.
+This was just a simple project done because I wanted to work on a project and there was something I could do that could help me and my friends with something.
+Some of the things learned from this project is just working on a project not from school, the motivation to code and the brush up on basics for this.
+It also showed how to work with external libraries and how to use and read the documentation.

 This is an example of the bot in work: